The module structure of the equivariant K-theory of the based loop group of SU(2): Introduction

-For the remainder of this paper we mainly restrict attention to the special case $G=SU(2)$.
-The chief contribution of this manuscript is a concrete computation of the module structure of $K^*_G(\Omega G)$ for the specific case $G =SU(2)$.
-Here we view $K^*_G(\Omega G)$ as a module over $K^*_G = K^*_G(\pt) \cong R(G)$.
+We now proceed to briefly describe our results and methods.
+We view $K^*_G(\Omega G)$ as a module over $K^*_G = K^*_G(\pt) \cong R(G)$.
 For the following let $\Omega_{\poly}G$ denote the subspace of \emph{polynomial loops} in $G$, and $\Omega_{\poly, r}G$ the subspace of polynomial loops of degree~$\leq r$.
-(See equation~\eqref{polydef}.)
-The spaces $\Omega_{\poly,r}G$ form a filtration of $\Omega_{\poly}G$.
+For a precise definition we refer the reader to equation~\ref{polydef}.
+(The spaces $\Omega_{\poly,r}G$ form a filtration of $\Omega_{\poly}G$.)
 With this notation in place we may state the main theorem of this manuscript (Theorem~\ref{theorem:module structure}), which asserts in particular that $K^*_G(\Omega G)$ (respectively $K^*_T(\Omega G)$) is an inverse limit of free $R(G)$-modules (respectively $R(T)$-modules). \begin{theorem} Let $G=SU(2)$ and let $T$ denote its maximal torus.
 Let $\Omega G$ denote the space of based loops in $G$, equipped with the pointwise conjugation action of $G$.
 The $R(G)$-module (respectively $R(T)$-module) $K^*_G(\Omega G)$ (respectively $K^*_T(\Omega G)$) can be described as follows:

 \end{theorem}